 Ginger is often an ingredient in various cleanses because it relaxes the smooth muscle of the digestive tract, and helps to relieve the swelling.

 I cannot say enough about this herb!
 I dearly love it and I am trying to grow it in a pot, here in Ohio.

 There are many studies regarding it’s ability to act as an anti inflammatory, but the study I cite below it had been shown to act as an antiinflammatory in rats with collagen-induced arthritis.
 This is very promising. http://www.ncbi.nlm.nih.gov/pubmed/24188460

 Ashwaghanda has been used for centuries in ayurvedic medicine.
 In my book, that counts for more than studies on lab rats.
-AdaptaMax is one formula which utilizes this general support action of this herb and may benefit some people who suffer from inflammation.
+Many formulas used to combat the stresses of every day life comtain Ashwaghanda.